 Werner also provides a robust safety program with over 200 employees to ensure the safe operation of vehicles at all times.

 “We leverage several different training opportunities for our drivers, including Quarterly Safety Training, Career Track Development, eLearning, live Close Quarters Maneuvering Training and Mentor Ride Alongs and Simulation Training using our state-of-the-art driver training simulators,” Callahan says.
 “We have driver training simulators in place at each of our full-service terminals, as well as mobile simulators used to deliver simulation training to our dedicated sites.
 In addition, our late-model trucks are spec’d with the latest generation of radar and camera-based collision mitigation systems.”

 Meanwhile, Arrive Logistics launched “Carrier Obsession,” an initiative that prioritizes the needs of carriers.

 “It starts with simple things like listening to our carriers, understanding what they want and need and avoiding trying to bait them into freight that is not a good fit.
 It includes digging into administrative needs they may have, and simply catering to them based on what their business and drivers want,” says Jason Zwirkoski, chief revenue officer, Arrive Logistics.
-“Additionally, Arrive has launched Arrive EDGE for Carriers, our online freight portal, and Triumph Quick Pay.
+“Additionally, Arrive has launched the carrier portal and Triumph Quick Pay.
 Both carrier products are meant to improve the experience carriers and drivers have when partnering with us.
 Getting them paid faster and giving them more visibility and access to the freight they want are all part of the investment.
 In the next quarter or so, we will also be rolling out a carrier loyalty program.”